 - complete two placements: 4-week introductory placement and a 6-week teaching placement.
-These are based within the early level and first level of (nursery to primary 3)*;
+These are based within the early level and first level of (Primary 1 to Primary 3)*;

 - develop your knowledge and understanding of numeracy and literacy education as well as early childhood development; and

 - develop practical teaching skills in creative education, including expressive arts, drama and health and wellbeing.